If you suffer from seasonal allergies, here are some tips for surviving allergy season.

 With spring in full swing, I can’t go one day without remembering to protect myself from any prolonged exposure to the outdoors.
 Wondering why?
 I’m allergic to quite a bit of what is blooming in nature!
 This is my first spring with the background knowledge that my headaches, runny nose, and aches and pains are attributed to severe allergies.

 It’s hard to not go outside when the weather is so beautiful during the spring.
 However, some days it can look like it’s snowing pollen!
 After spending time outside, wash your face/hands and change your clothes.
-Use FLONASE Allergy Relief as soon as you get inside.
 If you can actually see pollen on yourself, take a shower.
 Pollen will cling to you.

 Leave nature outside where it belongs!
 My family never wears outdoor shoes around the house because of everything that you can possibly track inside.
 Keep your shoes in a designated area, like by the back door, on a rubber mat.